-Keywords: Below the abstract, include keywords relevant to your dissertation.
+- Below the abstract paragraph include the keywords relevant to your dissertation.
 There’s a limited “field” of 255 characters, so be selective.
-Try to also use these words in your title for greater success in online research.
+There’s also a strategy involved here: choose words for greater success in online research.
 Keywords are terms that relate to the dissertation topic, focus, population, methodology and area of study.
 Be selective with these terms as they will be used in the upload process of the dissertation and will be the terms that will bring your dissertation to other readers’ attention.
-So, think about the terms and their synonyms that another researcher might use that will bring your dissertation up in a search.
+So, think about the current terms of the field and their synonyms that will bring your dissertation up in a search.
 Also consider alternate spellings and conduct a Google Scholar Search prior to the final deposit on AURA.
 Avoid metaphorical words or abstractions.
+And when in doubt, consult a reference librarian.
 Here’s an example:

 Keywords: workplace bullying, organizational trauma, corporate nepotism, case study

-Peer Review: Having a peer reader is sometimes the easiest way to ensure that your abstract is successful.
-Work with colleagues and read abstracts to see if the four segments listed above are included.
-Upon reading it, you should have a clear idea of the topic, conclusions, and direction of what follows.
-If not, help each other by asking questions and identifying areas of concern in the discussion.
+Peer Edit: Having an outside reader is sometimes the easiest way to ensure that your abstract is successful.
+Collaborate with other writers and share abstracts to see if the four segments listed above are included.
+Upon reading it, your reader should have a clear idea of the topic, conclusions, and direction of what follows.
+Should you want expert help, a WEX PhD editor/coach can help.

-* The title, name of institution, and any other prefatory information outside the “content paragraph(s)” are not included in the word count.
+* The word count is limited to the “content paragraph(s)” are not included in the word count.
 Hyphenated words ( rock-forming, multi-disciplinary, etc.) are counted as 2 words.